ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sag/veeam-cr-sag-ireprod.md

 2. Open a PowerShell console with Administrator privileges.
 3. Define the following variables for the script:
    * The `<vcsa_fqdn>` is the FQDN or IP address of the vCenter appliance in the production environment.
-   * The `<vcsa_user>` is the username of the account in vCenter appliance that has necessary privileges to add roles.
+   * The `<vcsa_user>` is the username of the account in the vCenter appliance that has the necessary privileges to add roles.
    * The `<vcsa_user_password>` is the password for the `<vcsa_user>`.
    * The `<sub_domain>` is the subdomain of the root domain, that is, for `example.test.local`, `<sub_domain>` is `example` and `<root_domain>` is `test.local`.
 4. Use the following commands to create the role and assign permissions: